 An accurate and thorough price guide for old and antique bottles is an essential tool when starting a collection of your own.
 Being able to accurately identify old bottles is a skill that takes practice and experience.

-Kovels- One of the biggest names in antiques and collectibles, this site was founded by the reigning "Duke and Duchess of the antique world," Ralph and Terry Kovel.
+Kovels is one of the biggest names in antiques and collectibles, and this site was founded by the reigning "Duke and Duchess of the antique world," Ralph and Terry Kovel.
 This couple has written over 100 books and reports on collecting and have one of the longest-running syndicated newspaper columns in the country.
 You can check the value of antique bottles sold in the past by accessing the free online price guide.

 The Federation of Historical Bottle Collectors (FOHBC)

-eBay- It's always a good idea to check the online auctions on eBay for antique bottles.
-This can be a valuable resource for bottle identification and to see what buyers are offering for bottles and how much they have sold for.
+It's always a good idea to check the online auctions on eBay for antique bottles.
+This can be a valuable resource for bottle identification and to see what buyers are offering for bottles and how much previous sold items actually cost at selling.
+However, be cautious that the condition may not always be as depicted and you should educate yourself on the particular bottle before participating in an auction.

 A Great Hobby